Kei18/otimapp/readme.md

 - The font in `visualizer/bin/data` is from [Google Fonts](https://fonts.google.com/).

 ## Licence
-This software is released under the MIT License, see [LICENSE.txt](LICENCE.txt).
+This software will be released under the MIT License.

-## Author
-[Keisuke Okumura](https://kei18.github.io) is a Ph.D. student at the Tokyo Institute of Technology, interested in controlling multiple moving agents.